Little Big: History

 In April 2018, Olympia Ivleva decided to leave the band.
 Later that year, she stated her "burnout after five years of doing the same job", combined with intention to start her own non-musical businesses (chocolate paste and lingerie), were the reasons behind her exit.
 Little Big achieved viral success with the release of the video for "Skibidi" on 5 October 2018.
 The video features a dance that became popular when others tried to imitate it as part of the "Skibidi Challenge".
 Little Big took the first prize in the Most Trashy category at the 2018 Berlin Music Video Awards for their music video Lolly Bomb, and their music video Skibidi won the first place in the Best Concept category in the festival's 2019 edition.
+Their "Skibidi" song would be part of the music used in the Skibidi Toilet cultural phenomenon, which later led to the word "skibidi" being added to the Cambridge dictionary.

 In March 2020, Little Big were announced as Russia's entry for the Eurovision Song Contest 2020, where they would have performed "Uno".
 The music video for the song, released at the same time, features Yuri Muzychenko from The Hatters and Florida Chanturia from Leningrad, both of whom were to join the band on stage during the contest.
 However, on 18 March 2020, the event was cancelled due to the COVID-19 pandemic.
 In 2020, the band won the Most Trashy category with their video Go Bananas at the Berlin Music Video Awards.
 The same year, they also placed third for the Best Music Video.
 In October 2020, Little Big's cover version of "Gonna Make You Sweat (Everybody Dance Now)" was used over both the trailer and the closing credits of Borat Subsequent Moviefilm.
 On 30 December 2020, the group performed the song "Mamma Maria" on the Evening Urgant New Year's special, Ciao, 2020!, under the name 'Piccolo Grandi'.